catlan/LOZIPFileWrapper/Readme.markdown

 1. Add `LOZIPFileWrapper.h`, `LOZIPFileWrapper.m`, and `minizip` (required are `zip.c`, `zip.h`, `unzip.c`, `unzip.h`, `ioapi.c`, `ioapi.h`, `ioapi_mem.c`, `ioapi_mem.h`.) to your project.
 2. Add the `libz` library to your target

+## Extended Attributes

+ macOS Archive Utilitly and ditto stores extended attributes in ZIP archives as [AppleDouble](http://kaiser-edv.de/documents/AppleSingle_AppleDouble.pdf).
+Also known as `__MACOSX` folder with `._` files.
+LOZIPFileWrapper handles these correctly and sets them using `sys/xattr.h`.

 ## Write Support